openwall/john-packages/cloud-tool/readme.md

 ## Key and server

-You can use your own ssh keys or create new ones.
-You will use the ssh keys only during your cracking session, so it can be disposable.
+You can use your own SSH keys or create new ones.
+You will use the SSH keys only during your cracking session, so it can be disposable.
 Do NOT use a passphrase to create it.

 ```bash
 ssh-keygen -t rsa -f workerKey